klwalker-sb/LUCinLA_stac/LUCinLA_stac/Downloading.md

 %2 is safest but can do more and rerun to catch errors.
 :::

-After making these edits, save your script and exit:
+After making any edits, save your script and exit:
 ```
 #(If in insert mode), use [Esc] to exit insert mode
 :wq